-- ONC: Advance standards for cost transparency.
-Charge a task force, which could be a continuation of the ISPTF, to further assess and provide recommendations in this area. - CMS: Encourage or require use of such standards for enabling price transparency.
+- ONC: Advance standards for price transparency.
+Charge a task force, which could be a continuation of the ISPTF, to further assess and provide recommendations in this area. - CMS: Encourage or require the use of such standards for enabling price transparency.